LivingLegacyMedia/vowbound/chapter_20.md

 He felt her wry amusement. *You sound confident.*

 *I'm not.
-But I'm committed.* Cassian looked out over the city, at the people moving through streets, making choices, living freely. *Draven's still out there.
+But I'm committed.* Cassian leaned against the wall, feeling the weight of both coins, the responsibility they carried. *Draven's still out there.
 Still powerful.
 Still dangerous.
 But he's not unstoppable.
 We proved that.*

 *And you're going to spend the rest of your life proving it again and again, aren't you?*